 One thing you cannot NOT try when in Hiroshima is..
 OKONOMIYAKI (お好み焼き)!

 This is different from the kind found in Osaka, where everything is mixed together.
 Hiroshima-style okonomiyaki is done by adding the ingredients one layer on top of another.
 The creator of this type of okonomiyaki is thought to be Mitchan Sōhonten (みっちゃん総本店), which serves the dish with their own special sauce.
 If you want authentic Hiroshima-style okonomiyaki, surely nothing beats this place!

 Access: 6-7 Hatchobori, Mashinakaku 1F Churis Hatchobori, near Hatchobori station.

 Hatsukaichi City (廿日市市)

 Named after the market which is held on the twentieth day of each month since the Kamakura period, Hatsukaichi is where the modern kendama (a traditional Japanese toy) was born.
 Be sure to catch Kendama World Cup 2016 and future events during your next visit!

 However, this city is more commonly known as Miyajima, which merged with Hatsukaichi in 2005.
 The most popular attraction here is Itsukushima Shrine (厳島神社), which was ranked as Japan’s TOP 3 BEST VIEWS.
 The bright red torii gates and the shrine complex appear to be floating during high tide.
 Boardwalks connect various parts of the shrine together, from the prayer hall to the historical noh stage.
-The torii can be seen up-close during low tide, while the shrine is illuminated at night.
+The torii (seen in the above image), is accessible at low tide, while the shrine is illuminated at night.

 Access: From Hiroshima station, take the JR Sanyo Line to Miyajimaguchi station.
 Transfer to the ferry which docks at Miyajima Pier, and walk approx. 10 mins to the shrine.